jupyter/jupyter/docs/source/contrib_guide_code.rst

 Once you've found an issue that you are eager to solve, you can use the guide below to get started.
-If you experience any issues while working on the issue, you can contact the mailing list or the approrpiate Gitter channel.
+If you experience any issues while working on the issue, you can contact the mailing list or the appropriate Gitter channel.

 1. Fork the repository associated with the issue you are addressing and clone it to a local directory on your machine.